csboros/biochat/prompts.md

 ## Human Impact Analysis
-- Show me the human coexistence index for Tanzania
+- Show me the terrestrial human coexistence index for Tanzania

   ![Screenshot](screenshots/screenshot_5.png)

-- What's the human coexistence index around Masai Mara?
 - Compare human impact on wildlife between Kenya and Zambia

 ## Temporal Analysis
 - How have Lion sightings changed over the past decade?
 - Show yearly occurrence data for Tigers in India
-- Compare elephant populations over time in Kenya and Tanzania
+- Compare lion populations over time in Kenya and Tanzania

   ![Screenshot](screenshots/screenshot_6.png)

+## Edge cases
+- What is the current population of blue whales in the Pacific Ocean?
+- When was the last sighting of the Ivory-billed Woodpecker?
+- How many Sumatran Rhinos are left in the wild as of 2024?
+- What conservation efforts are being made to protect the Vaquita porpoise?
+- Which countries still have wild populations of Snow Leopards?